-3.2.1 The Council has restructured both political and management arrangements in order to give the Council greater focus on priorities and capacity to deliver its plans.
+The Council has restructured both political and management arrangements in order to give the Council greater focus on priorities and capacity to deliver its plans.
 The Leader, Cllr Terry Cutmore, has a high profile in partnerships, chairing the LSP and Groundwork Trust for South Essex, and is a member of the main Thames Gateway South Essex Board.
 Paul Warren, one of the longest serving Chief Executives in Essex, is also active in the TGSE and has strong partnership links with Essex Districts and the County Council; for example he is a member of the Essex Partnership Group (overseeing the LAA2) and chairman of the new County-wide Community Safety, Drugs and Alcohol Strategic Partnership The move to an Executive Board has enabled greater member ownership of issues, for example the Executive Board Member for Environment has been instrumental in reviewing and promoting the revised waste management contract.
 The Deputy Leader, Cllr Hudson, led the review of Overview and Scrutiny that resulted in one Review Committee.

-3.2.2 The revised management structure has a clear Internal - External provision split and joined up working is achieved through the 3 cross-Council management teams, each of which have a number of officer working groups reporting into them.
-These teams help to develop Council-wide approaches, for example the Service Development and Improvement Team have the responsibility: "To develop the Council's agenda in terms of Value for Money and cost benchmarking of the Council's activities and operations. " The Council now has a draft VFM Strategy that will include a programme of VFM reviews as part of the drive to deliver the national efficiency targets and ensure delivery against the MTFS.
-There is a revised Procurement Strategy which encourages new approaches to securing VFM, for example, best bids against a fixed budget for procurement of play spaces equipment; a cost (40%) versus quality (60%) assessment of tenders for new contracts grounds maintenance, street cleansing and waste management.
+The revised management structure has a clear Internal - External provision split and joined up working is achieved through the 3 cross-Council management teams.
+These teams help to develop Council-wide approaches, for example the Service Development and Improvement Team have the responsibility: "To develop the Council's agenda in terms of Value for Money and cost benchmarking of the Council's activities and operations.
+"The Council now has a draft VFM Strategy which will include a programme of VFM reviews as part of the drive to deliver the national efficiency targets and ensure delivery against the MTFS.
+There is a revised Procurement Strategy which encourages new approaches to securing VFM, for example, best bids against a fixed budget for procurement of play spaces equipment; a cost (40%) versus quality (60%) assessment of tenders for new contracts - grounds maintenance, street cleansing and waste management.
 We have used partnership working to deliver cost effective diversity training, realising some £28,500 savings by not commissioning as a single customer.

-3.2.3 We strive as a Council to get the best out of our existing workforce through sound people management and to lever in additional resources as and when advantageous to do so.
-We have a Workforce Development Plan aligned to our priorities and we have been very successful in reducing sickness absence from an average of 9.44 days per employee in 2004-05 to 7.49 in 2006-07 and a further reduction to 5.25 (unaudited) in 2007-08.
+We strive as a Council to get the best out of our existing workforce through sound people management and to lever in additional resources as and when advantageous to do so.
+We have a Workforce Development Plan aligned to our priorities and we have been very successful in reducing sickness absence from [x] days to [y] days over the period 2004-05 to 2007-08.
 This has been in part down to training to re-energise managers to tackle absence and also in part to staff incentives, such as the reward scheme for attendance and an enhanced flexible working scheme.
 We have recently enhanced the offer to staff on sickness absence with a contract with DHS to manage the sickness absence process.
-At the same time we have been re-accredited as a whole council Investor in People: indeed our assessor has commented that we exceed the standards.
+[Insert some benefits of scheme] At the same time we have been reaccredited as a whole council Investor in People; indeed our assessor has commented that we exceed the standards [Insert quote from liP Assessor]

-3.2.4 In seeking to achieve our service delivery objectives, we assess the opportunities to work with organisations, as 'partners' and/or 'contractors'.
+In seeking to achieve our service delivery objectives, we assess the opportunities to work with organisations, as 'partners' and/or 'contractors'.
 We have an established track record of working with the private sector - for example a long-term contract for IT (currently with Sungard).
 The Council has sufficient ICT resources to deliver its priorities.
 There is significant progress towards realising the benefits from e-government for residents as well as for Council staff.
 We have invested in our underlying infrastructure to a 'thin client' environment that enables home and mobile working, providing a more flexible approach to service delivery.